Johnxinlei/PHBS_MLF_Project/README.md

 <img src="pca.png" width="400" height="250"/>

 After sliptting the original data into training set and test set, we apply standardization and PCA to the training set and transform the training set and test set.
-Then we can find that the explained variance ratio of the two largest conponents account is more than 90%, so we choose two components for our following work.
+Then we can find that the explained variance ratio of the two largest conponents is more than 90%, so we choose two components for our following work.